aliyahgood/portfolio/README.md

 # Recent Projects

 ### [California Homeless Response Services Analysis](https://github.com/aliyahgood/portfolio/tree/main/Homelessness%20in%20California#homelessness-in-california-a-county-level-analysis)
 Analyzed a dataset of individuals who have accessed homeless response services, examining the distribution of services across different age, race, and gender groups at the county level.
-Used data-driven insights to recommend strategies for equitable resource allocation, targeted outreach, and support planning.
+Used data-driven insights to recommend strategies for equitable resource allocation and targeted outreach.

 **Technologies Used:** SQL, Tableau